-To the contrary, some businesses may have an intangible value that appears disparate with its profitability due to a particular industry approach taken to the valuation of goodwill - eg., insurance broking, financial services, real estate, franchises etc. There are many exceptions and these are merely examples.
+To the contrary, some businesses may have an intangible value that appears disparate with its profitability due to a particular industry approach taken to the valuation of goodwill - eg., insurance broking, financial services, real estate, certain franchises and the like.
+There are many exceptions and these are merely examples.